-Using Entity 360 as an example, Jonathan Seidman, Ted Malaska, Mark Grover, and Gwen Shapira explain how to architect a modern, real-time big data platform leveraging recent advancements in the open source software world, using components like Kafka, Impala, Kudu, Spark Streaming, and Spark SQL with Hadoop to enable new forms of data processing and analytics.
+Using Entity 360 as an example, Jonathan Seidman, Ted Malaska, and Mark Grover explain how to architect a modern, real-time big data platform leveraging recent advancements in the open source software world, using components like Kafka, Impala, Kudu, Spark Streaming, and Spark SQL with Hadoop to enable new forms of data processing and analytics.
 Along the way, they discuss considerations and best practices for utilizing these components to implement solutions, cover common challenges and how to address them, and provide practical advice for building your own modern, real-time big data architectures.

 Jonathan Seidman is a software engineer on the Partner Engineering team at Cloudera.
 Previously, he was a lead engineer on the Big Data team at Orbitz Worldwide, helping to build out the Hadoop clusters supporting the data storage and analysis needs of one of the most heavily trafficked sites on the internet.
 Jonathan is a cofounder of the Chicago Hadoop User Group and the Chicago Big Data meetup and a frequent speaker on Hadoop and big data at industry conferences such as Hadoop World, Strata, and OSCON.
 Jonathan is the coauthor of Hadoop Application Architectures from O’Reilly Media.

 Mark Grover is a software engineer working on Apache Spark at Cloudera.
-Mark is a committer on Apache Bigtop and a committer and PMC member on Apache Sentry and has contributed to a number of open source projects including Apache Hadoop, Apache Hive, Apache Sqoop, and Apache Flume.
+Mark is a committer on Apache Bigtop, a committer and PPMC member on Apache Spot (incubating) and a committer and PMC member on Apache Sentry and has contributed to a number of open source projects including Apache Hadoop, Apache Hive, Apache Sqoop, and Apache Flume.
 He is a coauthor of Hadoop Application Architectures and also wrote a section in Programming Hive.
 Mark is a sought-after speaker on topics related to big data at various national and international conference.
 He occasionally blogs on topics related to technology.

 Ted Malaska is a senior solution architect at Blizzard.
 Previously, he was a principal solutions architect at Cloudera.
 Ted has 18 years of professional experience working for startups, the US government, some of the world’s largest banks, commercial firms, bio firms, retail firms, hardware appliance firms, and the largest nonprofit financial regulator in the US and has worked on close to one hundred clusters for over two dozen clients with over hundreds of use cases.
 He has architecture experience across topics including Hadoop, Web 2.0, mobile, SOA (ESB, BPM), and big data.
 Ted is a regular contributor to the Hadoop, HBase, and Spark projects, a regular committer to Flume, Avro, Pig, and YARN, and the coauthor of O’Reilly Media’s Hadoop Application Architectures.